 ...instead of ‘repeat abortions’ or ‘multiple abortions’

-There’s no shame in having abortions and many choose to have more than one.
+Abortion is a healthcare procedure, there is no shame in choosing to have an abortions, and having more than one abortion is a common occurrence.
 Using the number of abortions someone has had or the term ‘more than one abortion’ normalises this common reality.

 ...instead of ‘late term abortion’